The Power of Emotions: How they impact strategic marketing decisions in the media industry

 💡 Whether it’s fear, nostalgia, frustration, or even excitement or curiosity, emotions can significantly influence our business’ decisions.

 Frustration for instance tends to lead to impulsive decisions.
 I remember speaking to the Director of a small media outlet specialized in Health & Nutrition.
 His anger over the decline in ad-revenue following the recent compliance policies in France led him to check what his competitors were doing.
-In his frustration, he decided to launch a offer without proper planning or market research.
+In his frustration, he decided to launch a subscription offer without proper planning or market research.
 His new subscription strategy succeeded initially, but he lacked sustainability and failed to retain new subscribers over time.

 Emotional Bias and Decision Pitfalls